raveenavraikwad/RIO-125-Forecasting-System---Project-Demand-of-Products-at-a-Retail-Outlet-Based-on-Historical-Data/README.md

 #### Project Guidelines :
 1. Create a dataset , clean the dataset and also sanitize it.
 2. Choose the appropriate forecasting model for the dataset.
-3. Fit the model to dataset and make predictions
+3. Fit the model to dataset and make predictions.
-4. Visualize the predictions
+4. Visualize the predictions.

 #### Expected Project Outcome:
 1. Learn about forecasting model like ARIMA.